Fires need three things to burn: heat, fuel, and oxygen.

 - Breathing medication for at least 5 days: If you have asthma or any lung-related ailment, talk to your doctor about which medication is best for you in case a fire threatens your area.
 The air quality after a fire is especially dangerous for sensitive groups.

-- A pack of N95 of P100 respirator masks and air purifiers: Expect the air quality to be horrible for the first weeks following a wildfire.
-Make sure to protect your lungs, especially if your breathing is already compromised.
+- A pack of N95 or P100 respirator masks and air purifiers: Expect the air quality to be horrible for the first weeks following a wildfire.
+Make sure to protect your lungs from the health effects of wildfire smoke, especially if your breathing is already compromised.

-- A complete evacuation, or bug out, kit: Your kit should contain the necessary supplies to keep you safe during the first 72 hours following an evacuation.
+- A complete emergency supply kit or bug-out bag: Your kit should contain the necessary supplies to keep you safe during the first 72 hours following an evacuation.
 Look here for some ideas on what items to include in your kit!

-- Two or three changes of clothes: Keep a few sets of clothes, including jackets, socks, undergarments, and sturdy shoes.
+- Two or three changes of clothes: Keep a few sets of clothes, including jackets, long-sleeved shirts, socks, undergarments, long pants, and sturdy shoes.

 - A whistle: This is needed to call out for help.